GitSatyen/CourseBuas/_learning/week-9.md

 If your planned time estimates were not accurate, what would you do to improve them?
 -->
-I really want to improve my knowlegde on making physics work, structured, compact and not overcomplicated, since it takes so much time for me
+I really want to improve my knowlegde on making physics work, structured, compact and not overcomplicated, since it takes so much time for me.